dougmacclure/My-Portfolio/README.md

 # AIC Presentation

 This is a presentation designed for an audience with casual familiarity with machine learning.
-This presentation briefly describes one of three projects I've undertaken during my internship with Inte Q.  The other project involved helping build and package a customer segmentation (using k-means).
+This presentation briefly describes one of two projects I've undertaken during my internship with Inte Q.  The other project involved helping build and package a customer segmentation (using k-means).

 # Data Structures and Algorithm Analysis